CSCfi/csc-env-eff/contribute_guide/MD_into_html.md

    ```bash
    $HOME/bin/pandoc.sif -s 01_my_lecture.md
    ```
-5. To create the whole site add your page to the top of the Makefile list and run `make`
+5. To create the whole site add your page to the top of the Makefile (located in: csc-env-eff/slides/Makefile) list and run `make`

 Note, don't publish the theme and slidefactory accessory files, just the html (and related images etc.)!